KuvashneeNaidoo/Online-Store/README.md

 ## Installation
 The git clone command can be used to install this respository to your local machine.

+* First, create a directory for where you would want to store the respository.
+You can use the cd command as

-* First, open up your terminal or command prompt, and clone the repository using the git clone command followed by pasting the https link below.
+* Open the terminal or command prompt and clone the repository using the git clone command followed by the https link as shown below.
-This will create a folder for the repository downloaded, that is Online-Store.
+This will create an "Online-Store" folder containing all the files belonging to this repository.
 ```git clone
 https://github.com/KuvashneeNaidoo/Online-Store.git
 ```

 ## Usage
 * On the Home page, you can click on the shop button which will redirect you to the catalogue page to view all products.